Happier Than Ever, The World Tour: Concert synopsis

-It is followed by "Not My Responsibility" interlude, after which she sugues into "Overheated", during which she is on the crane.
-After that, the singer performs a mash-up of her earlier songs "Bellyache", "Ocean Eyes", and "Bored".
-She goes back to the stage, and plays "Getting Older" with home videos of the singer and her family being displayed on the backdrops.
-For "All the Good Girls Go to Hell", screens present global warming effects on the Earth, such as polar bears on melting ice caps, pollution, oil spills, and wildfires.
-During the song's chorus they turn from flames to complete red.
+It is followed by the "Not My Responsibility" interlude, after which she segues into "Overheated", during which she is on the crane, which is featured in all shows in Australia, all shows in Europe except Pilton, and all shows in North America.
+After that, the singer asks the fans to do a Mexican wave with their phones in select shows, such as the entire Australian leg, then performs a mashup of "Bellyache", "Ocean Eyes", and "Bored".
+On the shows where she gets off the crane, she goes back to the stage, touching fans' hands as she passes by them.
+Upon returning back to the stage, she performs "Getting Older" on select shows, with home videos of the singer and her family being shown on the backdrops.
+On select shows, such as the entire Australian leg, "Getting Older" is shortened.
+She then performs "Lost Cause" during select shows, before she has a talk with the audience, and asks fans to hug the person next to them, and give that person a hug.
+She follows the talk with a performance of "When the Party's Over".
+For "All the Good Girls Go to Hell," the screens present the effects of climate change, such as polar bears on melting ice caps, pollution, oil spills, and wildfires.
+The visuals turn from flames to completely red during the song's chorus.

-Eilish starts an encore with "Everything I Wanted", which has been called "relatively breezy" by Keith Spera of The New Orleans Advocate.
-She follows it with a performance of "Bad Guy", which sees her jumping around the stage, and confetti shot up from the ceiling.
+Eilish starts an encore with "Everything I Wanted", which is called "relatively breezy" by Keith Spera of The New Orleans Advocate.
+Before she starts, singing, she asks fans to give the people next to them a hug.
+She follows it with a performance of "Bad Guy", which sees her jumping around the stage, and confetti shooting up from the ceiling.
 "Happier Than Ever" is the concluding song of the show, where Finneas plays the electric guitar, and Eilish headbangs during the second half of the song.
+"Goodbye" plays in the background as the show's outro, where she touches fans' hands.

 Set list

-This set list is representative of the show in Pittsburgh on February 8, 2022.
+This set list is for the show in Pittsburgh, Pennsylvania on February 8, 2022.
 It is not intended to represent all concerts for the tour.